 CALLED and CHOSEN Serious students of the Gospels are called and chosen.
-Jesus explains, "...many are called, but few are chosen" (Matthew 22:14).
-Many may study the Gospels, but few give the preponderance of their time, thought, and attention to preaching, healing, casting out sins, and praying to raise the dead and dying.
-Jesus explains, "Ye have not chosen me, but I have chosen you, and ordained you, that ye should go and bring forth fruit, and that your fruit should remain: that whatsoever ye shall ask of the Father in my name, he may give it you (John 15:16).
-As soon as you are called - begin!
+Jesus explains, "Ye have not chosen me, but I have chosen you, and ordained you ... that whatsoever ye shall ask of the Father in my name, he may give it you (John 15:16).
+Take a moment and ponder the fact that you are chosen and ordained.
+Write this in your Journal.
+Reflect on &lt;sup>2 Mary Baker Eddy, author of Miscellaneous Writings (Mis.) and Science and Health with Key to the Scriptures (S&H). what this means.
+Feel the gravity of it.
+Conform your life and identity around this, as there is nothing higher or more true about you than this.
 When the prophet, Jeremiah, was called, he at first felt unready and unprepared.
 God, divine Mind, had told him, "I sanctified thee, and I ordained thee a prophet unto the nations" (Jer.
 1:4).
-Jeremiah thought he could not do it because, as he says, "I am a child" - because he was newly learning God's Word and Truth (v.6).
-The account continues, however, with God's reply to him (and perhaps to you), "the LORD said unto me, Say not, I am a child:for thou shalt go to all that I shall send thee, and whatsoever I command thee thou shalt speak" (v.
+Jeremiah thought he could not do it; he says, "I am a child" - newly learning God's Word (v.6).
+But God, divine Love, replies, "Say not, I am a child: for thou shalt go to all that I shall send thee, and whatsoever I command thee thou shalt speak" (v.
 7).
-So while spiritually-based humility is commendable, it does not qualify as a reason to delay your work.
-In the Science of being, humility is a strength derived from the understanding that all you do is by reflection of God as His "image and likeness."
-Mrs. Eddy explains it with an analogy of a mirror where "man is the reflection" of God.
-God is perfect, all-knowing Mind, and perfect Love, that you reflect and express.
-With a single grain of Truth and Love you begin your ministry right where you are with whatever you are doing.
-God will adjust all things around this mission of healing and truth-speaking.
-Give you consent.
-You are called.
-Be active now.
-Use what you learn and trust its power because it is God's power, not your personal endeavor.
 When you are chosen, there is no mistake - and no choice.
 The Holy Spirit takes over.
 Everything in your life adjusts.
 Just give your consent.
 Jonah tried to resist his calling; he sailed in an opposite direction from God's direction, suffered for it, and finally returned to do God's will - saving many in Nineveh from sin and its negative or devastating effects.
 Just give your consent.
 You are chosen and blessed.
 Listen for God's direction and then actively follow.
-Out of the multitudes who followed him, and the 70 that Jesus sent two-by-two before him, the Master chose twelve (Luke 10:1).
-Twelve is the number of holy completeness or perfection of government in Hebrew literature.
-Jesus purposefully chose twelve.
 This course places us in the pupillage of Christ Jesus who said, "Lo, I am with you alway, even unto the end of the world" (Matthew 28:20).
 The Christ and the Holy Spirit interpret the Word of these Gospels directly to our understanding and centers us in universal Truth.
-The promised Comforter is the fully explained truth of Jesus' teachings found in Science and Health with Key to the Scriptures.
-Identify yourself as one of today's 'twelve.'
 Jesus' disciples (students) observed and studied him every day.
 They were taught by him every day for several years.
 How he impressed himself upon these twelve!
 Let him impress himself upon you and change you forever for good.
 Let us stand in relation to Christ in that same way - following, observing, listening, learning, and practicing actively in emulation of Jesus.
-Motto:
+Our Motto for Mark: